Mass Cultural Council logo

 The Opportunity

 These gaps in care call for an investment in community-based, public health solutions that focus upstream on social determinants.
 The good news is that culture – and, specifically, the kind of cultural experiences that Mass Cultural Council already supports – can be a unique and effective social prescription for health.
-Research shows that access to culture can engage vulnerable populations; it can encourage physical activity, reduce stress and isolation, and help with the substance recovery process; and it can be a powerful factor in addressing social determinants such as poverty, racism, and environmental degradation – all at a much lower cost than conventional health care practices.
+Research shows that access to culture can positively influence health.
+Engagement in arts and culture can encourage physical activity, reduce stress and isolation, and help with the substance recovery process.
+Furthermore, it can be a powerful factor in addressing social determinants such as poverty, racism, and environmental degradation – all at a much lower cost than conventional health care practices.
 We have an opportunity to redefine the value of a culturally engaged life by putting health front and center.

 The Approach